Guide to Meetings

 Addressing the Governing Body

 The Village president chairs the meeting.
 All audience participation must go through the chair including questions and comments directed to other board members.

 Citizens wishing to address the board on any topic other than those on the Committee of the Whole should step forward when the Village president asks if there are any citizens who wish to address the board.
-We suggest that you limit your comments to five minutes.
+We suggest that you limit your comments to three minutes.

 Persons wishing to comment on topics to be covered under the Committee of the Whole will be heard when that specific topic is discussed.

 When there is a large group present, those wishing to speak will be asked to sign up in advance.
 The Village president may state the amount of time allocated to the speaker, and all speakers are asked to comply with the time limit set.
 Speakers will not be allowed to defer their time to other speakers.

 Additional guidance is found in Ordinance 2020-109, issued 9/15/2020.